semgrep/bento/README.md

 $ bento [enable|disable] autorun
 ```

-`autorun` is commit blocking by default.
+By default `autorun` blocks the commit if Bento returns results.
 To make it non-blocking:

 ```bash
 $ bento enable autorun --no-block